Federated Learning of Large Models at the Edge via Principal Sub-Model Training: Models and Hyperparameters

 \textbf{CNN/FEMNIST.} We use a similar architecture as in FjORD \cite{FjORD}.
 The detailed model is shown in Table \ref{tab:arch:cnn}.

 \textbf{LSTM/IMDB.} We use a common LSTM model as shown in Table \ref{tab:arch:lstm}.

-\subsubsection{Training Hyperparameters}
+\subsection{Training Hyperparameters}

-\textbf{ResNet-18/CIFAR-10 on homogeneous clients.} We simulate $100$ clients during FL training, in which each client is assigned $500$ training samples for both i.i.d and non-i.i.d datasets.
+\textbf{ResNet-18,DeiT/CIFAR-10 on homogeneous clients.} We simulate $100$ clients during FL training, in which each client is assigned $500$ training samples for both i.i.d and non-i.i.d datasets.
 In each communication round, each client performs local training for $2$ epochs using the local data, then uploads parameters to the server for aggregation.
 Table \ref{tab:hparam:resnet:homo} lists detailed hyperparameters during FL training with ResNet-18.
+For PriSM and baseline methods (\origdrop{} and \orthdrop{}), we tune the initial learning rate from 0.01 to 0.2, with different learning rate schedulers.
+A cosine annealing scheduler with an initial learning rate of 0.1 gives the best performance.
+We keep other parameters fixed (e.g., \#clients, \#local epochs, \#rounds, batch size) to ensure they are conducted in the same fair setting.

 \textbf{CNN/FEMNIST on homogeneous clients.} We simulate $100$ clients during FL training, in which each client is assigned $10$ users' data from the original training dataset.
 We use the whole validation dataset to compute the validation accuracy.
 Table \ref{tab:hparam:cnn:homo} lists detailed hyperparameters during FL training with CNN.